-PERA provides retirement benefits as well as disability benefits to members, and benefits to survivors upon death of eligible members.
-Benefits are established by Minnesota statute, and vest after five years of credited service.
-The defined retirement benefits are based on a member's highest average salary for any five successive years of allowable service, age and years of credit at termination of service.
+Benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
 Two methods are used to compute benefits for PERA's Coordinated and Basic Plan members.
-The retiring member receives the higher of step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
-Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2 percent of average salary for each of the first 10 years of service and 2.7 percent for each remaining year.
-The annuity accrual rate for a Coordinated Plan member is 1.2 percent of average salary for each of the first 10 years and 1.7 percent for each remaining year.
+The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
+Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2 percent of average salary for each of the first ten years of service and 2.7 percent for each remaining year.
+The annuity accrual rate for a Coordinated Plan member is 1.2 percent of average salary for each of the first ten years of service and 2.7 percent of average salary for Basic Plan members and 1.7 percent for each remaining year.
 Under Method 2, the annuity accrual rate is 2.7 percent of average salary for Basic Plan members and 1.7 percent for Coordinated Plan members for each year of service.
-GERF members hired prior to July 1, 1989 whose annuity is calculated using Method 1, a full annuity is available when age plus years of service equal 90.
-Normal retirement age is 65 for Basic and Coordinated members hired prior to July 1, 1989.
-Normal retirement age is the age for unreduced Social Security benefits capped at 66 for Coordinated members hired on or after July 1, 1989.
-A reduced retirement annuity is also available to eligible members seeking early retirement.
+For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
+For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.
+Disability benefits are available for vested members and are based upon years of service and average high-five salary.